gjz78910/Encoding/README.md

 Open the Encoding.py file on the IDE, and click 'Run'.

+### To switch between the subject systems

+ - Comment and Uncomment the codes following the comments in Encoding.py.

-#### To change experiment settings:
+### To change experiment settings:
-Change the codes following the comments in Encoding.py.
+ - Change the codes defining the experiment parameters following the comments in Encoding.py.